Skip to content

 How does Pay Automation Work?

-Pay automation is a tool that runs your regular pay cycle as programmed without the need to set up timesheets manually for each pay.
-This article explains how pay automation works in our system.
+Pay automation is a tool that can run your regular pay without you needing to set up timesheets manually each pay.
+This article explains how it works.

-Setting up pay automation for your pay runs is a useful tool to automate your regular payroll, ensuring that your employees are paid without the need to complete timesheets manually every pay.
-However, for pay automation to work correctly there are some things you have to know.
+Setting up pay automation for your pay runs will automate your regular payroll, ensuring that your employees are paid without you needing to create timesheets every pay.
+For it to work correctly there are some things you have to know.

 Info - Blue Block (1)